mileshobby/turntable/README.md

 ![](./assets/gifs/tempo.gif)

+Each square in a row maintains a reference to the same Audio element, and when a square is called by the column to play, it will play that audio element if the square is in the "selected" state.

 ### Adding an extra dimension

 Pure CSS was used to build a three dimension object using the perspective property, Z-translations, and X-Y rotations.
 Essentially, the cube consists of six separate "grid" divs, each of which are rotated in 3d space to yield the resulting object.